mmistakes/made-mistakes-jekyll/about.md

 layout: page
 permalink: /about/
 title: About
-headline: What's a Made Mistakes?
-subheadline: Behind the Name and Designer
+headline: About This Nonsense
-modified: 2013-08-29
+modified: 2014-01-16
-description: "You've found the about page of Michael Rose&thinsp;&ndash;&thinsp;just another boring, tattooed, time traveling, designer and illustrator from Buffalo, New York."
+description: "Michael Rose is just another boring, tattooed, time traveling, designer and illustrator from Buffalo, New York."
 tags: [Michael Rose, design, Buffalo, web design, feature]
 ---